orgilla/alpacka/README.md

 }
 ```

+## Motivation

+We've all been there.
+Writing webpack configs hurt, especially if you try more complex stuff.
+So bundling config into packages and reuse them whenever needed is neat.
+You want .less?
+Just add the .less plugin, Alpacka will add the relevant rules and css extraction.
+Want to target electron?
+Just add the electron runtime.
+Never again loos precious days of getting that config to work.

 ## Contributing

 Contributions always welcome, feel free to PR with new features/plugins or bugfixes if you like.

 ## Ref

 * [webpack](https://github.com/webpack/webpack): Webpack is obviously more difficult to use directly, but also very versatile if you know what you're doing
 * [create-react-app](https://github.com/facebook/create-react-app): CRA is a CLI tool to set-up a react app extremly quickly.
 It will allow to disconnect from the default config any time, though you'll have to maintain your own webpack config.
 * [react-universally](https://github.com/ctrlplusb/react-universally): A very nice boilerplate for react apps
 * [next.js](https://github.com/zeit/next.js/): Powerful and popular, but very monolithic compared to Alpacka, since Alpacka only provides the build tools (including a plugin system) plus different runtimes.